 Although it isn’t a traditional dessert of Japan, Japanese bakeries have made their mark on the cheesecake scene, endowing cheesecakes with their own aesthetics, not just appearance-wise, but also in terms of flavor.
 Unlike the familiar New York-style cheesecake, which is quite dense with a heavy texture and high sugar content, Japanese cheesecakes are more akin to chiffon cakes, with a light and fluffy texture that melts in your mouth.
 Japanese-style cheesecake is also less sweet than its New York-style counterpart, making it a perfect companion to a cup of coffee or green tea.

-You can find these heavenly cheesecakes in practically every café or bakery in Tokyo and all over Japan; each one serving it in their own unique style.
+You can find these heavenly cheesecakes in practically every cafe or bakery in Tokyo and all over Japan; each one serving it in their own unique style.
 Below is a small selection of six cheesecake shops in Tokyo that you must visit if you want to have a taste of this treat.
+Or, if you're more in the mood for jiggly pancakes, check out these 5 Cafes with the Fluffiest Japanese Pancakes in Tokyo.

 Morozoff, the Kobe-based confectionary and chocolatier, is a pioneer of cheesecake in Japan and has been selling their popular Denmark Cream Cheese Cake since 1969.
 Incidentally, they were also the earliest shop in Japan to make the connection between chocolate and romance, as they were the first to market chocolate for Valentine’s Day in 1932, just one year after they opened.
 Their cheesecake is as classic as their brand, and is reminiscent of the New York-style cheesecake, except the sweetness is toned down for Japanese taste buds.
 Soft and velvety, Morozoff cheesecake is dense, with a very slight lemony tartness to balance out the rich creaminess.
 They also make an even richer chocolate cheesecake, with two layers of chocolate; an insanely indulgent treat for chocolate-lovers to sink their teeth into.
 With hundreds of locations all over Japan, and even with stores in Dubai, Bangkok, Hong Kong, and Taipei, you can't miss it!